 A reverse mortgage is a loan that allows older homeowners to turn some of the equity in their primary residence into cash.
 Funds can be received as lump sum distributions, monthly payments, or lines of credit.
 The option to take lump sums at fixed rates of interest appears to be the most costly type of loan, at least initially.
 We are told that the borrowers don’t have to pay the loans back, and neither do their heirs.
 And that “they can never take your home away from you”.

 Most of us are pretty familiar with regular mortgages, or “forward” mortgages as they are referred to in the reverse mortgage world.
+As a newbie delving straight into this financial world, we might simply search for “how to get a mortgage” or “what is reverse mortgage” to have a clear understanding of the concept first.
 We do not have the same level of knowledge about reverse mortgages, and they are considerably more complicated financial instruments than regular mortgages.

 That they are more complicated does not mean that they are better or worse than regular mortgages.
 It may be a good idea, or a bad idea, for any particular senior to get a reverse mortgage.
 In some cases a reverse mortgage may present the only practical solution to a problem.
 But in other cases there may be less expensive, more suitable options available.

 A senior considering a reverse mortgage needs to invest time and effort to become informed about the relevant details, costs, and options, before committing to a reverse mortgage.
 It is true that a senior is required to get counseling from an approved counseling service before they are able to get a reverse mortgage, but some experts say this counseling is inadequate.

 Seniors should consult with persons who do not have an economic interest in their mortgage decision.
 A certified financial planner or CPA, or trusted banker or financial advisor could be helpful in analyzing the options.